Current Focus Area: Care Provision

 Our founding ordinance prohibits us from using our grant dollars to supplant existing funds.
 Grant recipients may not replace existing federal, state, city or other local agency funds with funds from Caring for Denver.
 However, our funds may be used to supplement existing funds to replicate or expand the scope of an existing program or project.

-Learn more about our Community-Centered Solutions priority area and our other areas of focus.
+Learn more about our Youth priority area and our other areas of focus.

 We’ve compiled a list of answers to common questions to equip you to more confidently apply.